xxxjdlk2985/Enable-IPV6-on-Huawei-Moded-Modem-V7R11-/README.md

 3. Enabled ADB Telnet on the modem

 Steps:
-1. Download fixipv6 to the pc.
+1. Download file fixipv6 to the pc.
 2. Connect pc to modem using LAN cable.
 3. Open XAMPP and start apache.
 4. Copy fixipv6 to XAMPP directory : C:\xampp\htdocs\dashboard